Home Lessons Tutorials Links Books About Us Site Map

 George W. Bush is the son of President George H. Bush.
 He was the first son of a President elected since John Quincy Adams.

 George served in the National Guard during the Vietnam War.
 He flew F102 fighter jets.
-During his administration, questions were raised about whether he served his complete service time.
+His father was a fighter pilot in WW II.
+During his (George W.) administration, questions were raised about whether he served his complete service time.
 (1968-1973)

 From 1989 to 1994 he was general partner of the Texas Rangers baseball team.